Home » Homestead Animals » Nigerian Dwarf Goats 101: Getting Started

 Adding large rocks or structures to their pasture for them to play on as “toys” encourages them to stay inside.
 Just make sure the structures aren’t so close to the fencing that it helps them escape.
 Enrichment is important for all livestock.

-Nigerian Dwarf goats are really quite bright, and can pick up on a schedule or training quickly.
+Goats are quite bright and can pick up on a schedule or train quickly.
 You can start training them to walk on a leash when they’re small.
-Once trained they should be easy to handle, even for a 10 year old.
-It can be difficult to train an older doe that isn’t used to a leash.
+Once trained, they should be easy to handle, even for a 10-year-old.
+Training an older doe that isn’t used to a leash can be difficult.
 They enjoy being given “treats” as a reward when they do things correctly – we use animal crackers which they love.

 Leave a Reply